Skip to main content

 • You have root user access to the cluster.

-Accessing VAST trash
+Access VAST trash

 cd /[VOLUME-MOUNT-PATH]/.vast_trash

-Moving files to VAST trash
+Move files to VAST trash

+Moving files to .vast_trash triggers asynchronous deletion by VAST, which avoids the long-running blocking behavior of rm -rf on large directories.
 The root user can delete files by moving them to the VAST trash directory:

 sudo mv /[PATH-TO-REMOVE] /mnt/vast/.vast_trash

 If you need to update the ownership of the trash directory, contact CoreWeave Support.
-If you see an error like mv: cannot overwrite non-directory '.vast_trash/<name>' with directory '<name>', this can occur if the same directory name was previously deleted and VAST is still finalizing metadata cleanup.
+An error like mv: cannot overwrite non-directory '.vast_trash/<name>' with directory '<name>' can occur if the same directory name was previously deleted and VAST is still finalizing metadata cleanup.
 Try a different directory name or wait a few seconds before retrying.
-Once moved to .vast_trash, files are permanently deleted and cannot be recovered.
-Attempting to list the contents of the trash directory will return an empty list:

 ls -la /mnt/vast/.vast_trash